If you love smoky, charred veggies, this grilled eggplant recipe will win you over with its bold Mediterranean flavors and creamy yogurt sauce.

-The trick of grilling eggplant is to cook them just right to bring out most of the flavor of the eggplant without becoming spongy.
-The easiest way to do this (I learned this Mediterranean eggplant recipe tip from my Mom) is to soak them with salt water.
-This ancient secret to cook eggplant has been used for generations, for both frying or grilling.
+The trick of grilling eggplant is to cook it just right to bring out most of the flavor of the eggplant without becoming spongy.
+The easiest way to do this (I learned this Mediterranean eggplant recipe tip from my Mom) is to soak them in salt water.
+This ancient secret to cooking eggplant has been used for generations for frying and grilling.

-There are a couple of reasons why you should brine your eggplant before grilling it.
-First, eggplant can be a little bitter, but soaking it in salt water helps to draw out that bitterness and moisture lock in the eggplant’s natural sweetness.
-Second, when you grill eggplant, you want it to have that nice char on the outside while still being soft and velvety on the inside, and brining helps to achieve that perfectly cooked consistency.
+You should brine your eggplant before grilling it for a couple of reasons.
+First, eggplant can be a little bitter, but soaking it in salt water helps to draw out that bitterness and lock in the eggplant’s natural sweetness.
+Second, when you grill eggplant, you want it to have that nice char on the outside while still being soft and velvety, and bringing helps achieve that perfectly cooked consistency.

 Should you peel before grilling the eggplant?

-When it comes to grilled eggplant, there are a couple of schools of thought.
+There are a couple of schools of thought when eggplant comes to the grille.
 Some people believe that peeling the eggplant before grilling helps to keep its shape and prevents it from falling through the grill grates.
 Others prefer to leave the eggplant unpeeled, as the skin helps to protect the flesh from drying out.
 Ultimately, it’s up to you to decide whether or not to peel the eggplant before grilling.
-If you want to make sure that the eggplant stays intact, peeling it beforehand is probably your best bet.
+If you want to ensure the eggplant stays intact, peeling it beforehand is probably your best bet.
 However, if you’re more concerned about keeping the eggplant moist and flavorful, you may want to leave the skin on.
-Me, I don’t like too much of eggplant skin so I peeled some and left some.
+I don’t like too much eggplant skin, so I peeled some and left some.

 How to Choose the Perfect Eggplant for Grilling?

-When choosing eggplant for grilling, look for eggplants that are firm to the touch and have glossy, deep purple skin.
+When choosing eggplant for grilling, look for firm eggplants with glossy, deep purple skin.
 Avoid eggplants that are soft or have brown spots, as these may indicate that they are overripe.
 The size and shape of the eggplant will also affect how it cooks on the grill.
 For smaller eggplants, look for round varieties like Fairy Tale or Indian Round.
 These eggplants are perfect for slicing into rounds or cubes and grilling on skewers.
-Choose long, slender varieties like Japanese eggplant or Italian eggplant for larger eggplants.
+Choose long, slender varieties like Japanese or Italian eggplant for larger eggplants.
 They can be cut lengthwise, round, sliced, or grilled whole.

 Ingredients: